ax20/waka-readme/README.md

-Working on RESTful API's with Flask, and Frontend Development with ReactJS
+Working on RESTful API's with Flask, and frontend development with ReactJS
 <hr>

 <!--START_SECTION:waka-->